Impression-Aware Recommender Systems: Conclusions

 \section{Conclusions}

-Research and industrial interest on \gls{impressionsbased} have increased recently.
-Using impressions as a new data source brings new opportunities to model users' preferences more accurately than using interactions alone.
+Academic and industrial interest in impressions and their use in recommender systems have steadily increased over the years.
+Using impressions as a new data source increases the creation of a novel paradigm for personalized recommendations, termed \acrfull{impressionsbased}.
+Recommender systems following this paradigm have the opportunity to model users' preferences more accurately than using interactions alone.
 For instance, a recommender may decide whether to recommend a particular item based on the number of impressions it has with a given user~\cite{DBLP:journals/scheduling/BuchbinderFGN14/hard-frequency-cap,DBLP:conf/kdd/LeeLTS14/impression-discounting}.
 Several initiatives raise the attention and sustain the use of impressions recommender systems: previous publications, public datasets, and competitions.
 To evaluate \gls{impressionsbased}, researchers and practitioners need access to datasets with impressions.
 Without public datasets, it is not possible to validate existing works nor compare the effectiveness of recommenders with impressions.

-In this work, we systematically review impressions in recommender systems under three perspectives (recommenders, datasets, and evaluations).
+In this work, we systematically review impressions in recommender systems under three perspectives (recommendation models, datasets, and evaluation methodologies).
 We term recommenders using impressions as \acrfull{impressionsbased} and define a theoretical framework enclosing them.
-Under such a framework, we highlight the similarities and differences between \gls{impressionsbased} and other types of recommenders.
-In such comparison, we find that although similar types of recommenders exist, \gls{impressionsbased} are part of a unique type of recommenders.
+Under such a framework, we highlight the similarities and differences between \gls{impressionsbased} and other recommendation paradigms.
+In such comparison, we find that although similar paradigms exist, \gls{impressionsbased} are part of a unique type of recommenders.

 This work describes a systematic literature review methodology to collect relevant papers in \gls{impressionsbased}.
 This methodology consists of discovering papers through academic search engines and selecting only those conference or journal papers published in high-level venues.
 Under this methodology, we discovered \numuniqueworks unique papers and selected \numincludedworks to review.